 How do these three differ, and how can God be all three at once?
 Let’s take a look.

-However, we cannot begin to understand God’s justice unless we first understand sin.
+We cannot begin to understand God’s justice unless we first understand sin.
 Romans 3:23 tells us that we all have sinned.
 1 John 3:4 says, “Everyone who sins breaks the law; in fact, sin is lawlessness.”
-Thus, sin is anytime we have broken the commandments of God, as laid out in the Torah, or first five books of the Bible.
+Thus, sin is anytime we have broken the commandments of God, as laid out in the Torah, or the first five books of the Bible.

 Romans 6:23 says the wages of sin are death.
 No one who has broken God’s commandments can enter into the kingdom of God, because God cannot be joined with anything that is not holy.
 We deserve not Heaven when we die, but Hell (Matthew 25:46, John 3:18, 2 Thessalonians 1:5-10).
 This is why Romans 6:23 goes on to say, “…but the gift of God is eternal life in Christ Jesus.”
 The Lord administered justice by putting all the sins of the world on His only Son at the cross (Isaiah 53:10).
 A sacrifice had to be made to atone for our sins (Leviticus 4:35, Hebrews 9:22), and Christ was the perfect sacrifice for all the sins of the world (John 1:29, Romans 3:25, 1 Corinthians 5:7, 1 Peter 1:18-19).
 This is how God gave us…